tobiasjcat/WildBeyond/logs.md

 We came to the bridge of talking heads.
 There are many bullywog heads mounted on spears.
 There was a child size figure on the bridge, with lobster claws.
 He mumbled to himself, and then all the heads started talking.
 Some of the heads can't hear the figure.
 The heads are former kings and queens.
 The figure is named Clapperclaws.
 Clapperclaws had a gord for a head, because the brigands stole his real head, the stags head we recovered from Agdon's lair.
 We traded it back for his gord head.

-Granny Scabbatha Nightshade created Clapperclaws who has travelled through the mist.
+Granny Skabatha Nightshade created Clapperclaws who has travelled through the mist.
 She wanted Clapperclaws to work in her garden screaming.

 We went on to an island to meet King Gullop.
 A grand marble Gazebo, some pillars are sinking into the mud, and the gazebo is askew.
 Someone is playing the harp.
 They are going to root out traitors.
 He orders us wine and then dismisses the courtiers.